vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

                 .just(new Greeting(name))
                 .delayElement(Duration.ofMillis(lat))
                 .name("greeting.call")
-                .tag("latency", lat.toString())
+                .tag("latency", lat > 250 ? "high" : "low")
                 .tap(Micrometer.observation(registry));

 ```

-This code sample creates a child span for the parent HTTP controller span.
+This block will track a span underneath the HTTP Controller invocation.
 The main additions are as follows:

 1. Use `.name` to specify the `Observation` name.
 2. Add low cardinality tags and attributes to the measurements with `.tag`.
+Latency is either 'high' or 'low'.
 3. Produce the `Observation`-specific signal listener for the `tap` operator.
 This operator covers the entire length of the reactive stream.

 Read more about Micrometer Metrics in streams in the [Micrometer Observation Docs](https://micrometer.io/docs/observation).